shashanksing7/ClickGameBasic/README.md

 # ClickGameBasic
-This s the Basic Structure of the click Game.It
+This s the Basic Structure of the click Game.We can Add more Features to it.